endorh/simple-config/CONTRIBUTING.md

 Other contributions are also welcome in general, but may take me more time to review, as this project is quite convoluted and I'm not always actively maintaining it.

+If you intend to contribute to the grammars, read first the comment in the `buildSrc/src/main/kotlin/antlr.conventions.gradle.kts` file, which explains the grammar source generation process.

+In particular, do not use the `src/main/antlr` directory, since it's removed after each generation.

 ### Development

 I only recommend using IntelliJ IDEA to edit this project.